thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

   :height: 5cm
   :align: center

-  |comparison_images_simulation| Simulation axial strain images with different
+  |comparison_images_simulation|.
+Simulation axial strain images with different
   types of regularization applied.  a) No regularization.  b) 3×3 median filter applied to the displacements.  c)  Three iterations of the proposed regularization algorithm.